trueheart78/trueheart78.com/picks.md

 permalink: /picks/
 ---

-Shamelessy stealing this idea from the fantastic [Ruby Rogues podcast][ruby-rogues-podcast]
+Shamelessy stealing this idea from the fantastic
-- consider them the first pick :)
+[Ruby Rogues podcast][ruby-rogues-podcast].
+Consider them the first pick
+:heart:

+August 13th, 2016:

+- [Heroku][heroku-site]:
+  - Simple to host on, and I don't have to worry about managing everything.
+  - [Rails Setup][heroku-rails-setup] because we all forget things.
+  - [Rails Quick Setup][heroku-rails-quick-setup] for those that don't.
+- [WebSequenceDiagrams.com][wsd-site] for a good sequence diagrams app.
+- [Jesse Storimer][jesse-storimer-site] has authored 3 books, of which I am in the process of studying.
+Wonderful stuff for those interested in learning more about computers and how Ruby works with it.

-October 27, 2015:
+October 27th, 2015:

 - [Upcase][upcase-site]:
 A wonderful online finishing school.
 Their tagline is, "Let's get that *junior*